jero98772/airedellin/readme.md

 The platform includes machine learning models to analyze and predict air quality patterns based on historical data.

 ![](https://raw.githubusercontent.com/Semillero-Inteligencia-Artificial-EAFIT/airedellin/main/docs/pictures/2.png)

+### What We Want

+We aim to help people who like to visualize data, offering a platform that tracks the contamination levels in their city.
+This is designed for individuals with respiratory diseases, concerned citizens, and city scientists, forming part of a global network focused on air quality.

+**Respiratory Diseases and Paranoia**

+We understand that PM2.5 filters in cities are not enough—it is difficult to eliminate air pollution everywhere.
+However, we know that some areas are more contaminated than others.
+AirDMedellín lets you know where these areas are and when they are contaminated with PM2.5.

+**People Who Like to Visualize Data**

+We put in a great effort to ensure this platform is user-friendly.
+Users can visualize PM2.5 levels without needing to press many buttons—everything is designed to be simple and intuitive.

+**City Scientists**

+Our motivation was to provide [Unloquer](https://m.elcolombiano.com/antioquia/sensor-hecho-por-paisas-mide-la-calidad-del-aire-CC8307499) and [CanAirIO](https://canair.io/) with a better map for visualizing PM2.5, offering complete tools for analyzing air quality.
+We hope to inspire others to add their sensors to this platform as well.

+**Global Network of Air Quality**

+We want to bring together different initiatives and institutions that are already doing excellent work but remain separated.
+By integrating efforts from organizations like SIATA, CanAirIO, NASA, and SensorCommunity (our hexagon map is inspired by SensorCommunity), we aim to create a unified platform for air quality data.

 ### Machine Learning Models and Algorithms